joshhighet/csfalcon/README.md

 Searches may create strange values for time fields due to Splunk transforms - this can be resolved with `convert ctime(timestamp/1000)`

-> ⚠️ You'll need to login to Crowdstrike before using any of the search buttons across this repository.
+> :warning: You'll need to login to Crowdstrike before using any of the direct-search buttons.

 CrowdStrike Community Work